Jessica Ehrlich

-Jessica Ehrlich is a democratic analyst and attorney specializing in strategic communications and public affairs.
+Jessica Ehrlich is a democratic analyst and practicing attorney.
 She was the Democratic nominee for Florida's 13th congressional district in 2012, losing to long-time incumbent and House Appropriations Committee Chair Bill Young.
 Ehrlich then became a regular contributor on cable news.

 Personal life and education

 Jessica D. Ehrlich was born and raised in St. Petersburg, Florida.
 She attended the Canterbury School of Florida and graduated from Shorecrest Preparatory School.
 As a child, Ehrlich competed in show jumping competitions and was a nationally ranked equestrian.

 Ehrlich graduated from Vanderbilt University and later earned her J.D. from Southern Methodist University Dedman School of Law on a Dean's Merit Scholarship.

 Her father, Charles W. Ehrlich, was a prominent attorney in St. Petersburg representing clients such as baseball players Dwight Eugene Gooden and Gary Sheffield.
 Charles and his family were Holocaust survivors.
 Her mother, Jacquelyn Ehrlich, is a retired registered nurse and a graduate of the London School of Economics.